bacitracin/technical-interview-trivia/ruby_questions.md

 ### History

-### Ruby
+### Data Types, Operators, Built in methods, Loops
-* Explain some of the looping structures available in Ruby, and when you would use one over another.
+* What is the splat operator and what would you use it for?
-  * For loop, while loop, until loop...

 * Explain how Ruby's Map function actually works.